derornos/fan-made-content/README.md

 Projects that are listed here are available to all arkham.build users as one-click installs.

+## Instructions

+> [!TIP]
+> A full, step-by-step guide is available on [HatfulBob's blog](https://barnabyfiles.wordpress.com/2025/05/29/strangest-eons-how-to-make-an-investigator/).

+1. Create your cards in Strange Eons.
+2. Use the Zoop plugin to export the content ([documentation](https://mickeytheq.github.io/ZoopDocs/carddatabaseexport/CardDatabaseExport.html)) to prepare it as necessary.
+3. Create a pull request with the content in this repository, adding the generated JSON file to the `./projects` folder.

 ## Golden rules

 The following content is not allowed on arkham.build under **any** circumstances: